ternandsparrow/specify-docker-compositions/all-in-one/README.md

 ## Running

-Starting and stopping the Specify 7 via Docker Compose is accomplished by executing commands from within the *just-specify7* directory.
+Starting and stopping the Specify 7 via Docker Compose is accomplished by executing commands from within the *all-in-one* directory.

 Run `docker-compose up -d` to bring up Specify 7.
 Stop by running `docker-compose stop`.